gzgogo/antd-theme/README.md

 1. Visit [antdtheme.com](https://antdtheme.com)，Click "Save" after editing is complete
 2. Publish your theme to npm (Optional)
 3. Import and add your theme in the file: theme/index.js.
 The key is the name of your theme in the list.
-4. Thank you for your participation and contribution!
+4. Thanks for your participation and contribution!

 ![](https://github.com/gzgogo/antd-theme/raw/master/guide.png)